OrangeFox86/DreamcastControllerUsbPico/README.md

 ./build.sh
 ```

-After build completes, the binary should be located at `dist/main.uf2`.
+After build completes, binaries should be located under `dist/`.
 Pre-built release binaries may be found [here](https://github.com/OrangeFox86/DreamcastControllerUsbPico/releases).

 This project may be opened in vscode.
 In vscode, the default shortcut `ctrl+shift+b` will build the project.
 The default shortcut `F5` will run tests with gdb for local debugging.
 Open the terminal tab after executing tests with debugging to see the results.

 ## Loading the UF2 Binary

 Hold the BOOTSEL button on the Pico while plugging the USB connection into your PC.
 A drive with a FAT partition labeled RPI-RP2 should pop up on your system.
-Open this drive, and then copy the main.uf2 file here.
+Open this drive, and then copy the desired uf2 file for either host or client operation here.
 The Pico should then automatically load the binary into flash and run it.
 For more information, refer to the official [Raspberry Pi Pico documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#documentation).

 ---